Don't assume that you know your target audience

 – Create content that presents solutions to your customers' problems;

-To make a story short – you need to present your products to a proper audience, attractively.
+To make a story short, you must attractively present your products to a proper audience.
 To make it happen, you have to know your customers.
 Every industry has its own rules, but it is crucial to present your products or services in the right way to your target audience.
-Find out what your customers are looking for and make sure they find it on your platform.
+Find out what your customers are looking for and ensure they find it on your platform.

 Don't skip the UX factor on your website

-It’s all about a pleasant interaction.
+It's all about a pleasant interaction.
 Your website should be a fusion of high-end design and functionality.
-You wouldn’t make a purchase in a shop where you can’t find the desired item or waste time in a hedge maze on your way to finalize the transaction, would you?
+You wouldn't make a purchase in a shop where you can't find the desired item or waste time in a hedge maze on your way to finalize the transaction, would you?
 Your goal is to convert users into satisfied customers.
-To achieve that, you have to carefully design your website or use a proper template that does the trick.
+To achieve that, you must design your website carefully or use a proper template that does the trick.
 Smooth navigation and UX are your allies.
-It’s also worth remembering that for UX to be effective, you need to ensure the speed and stability of your eCommerce platform.
-This will certainly be appreciated by your users – in positive feedback and conversions.
+It's also worth remembering that for UX to be effective, you must ensure your eCommerce platform's speed and stability.
+Your users will certainly appreciate this in positive feedback and conversions.
 We know how it works – contact us in case of any questions.

 Don't choose your e-commerce platform on the fly

-It seems that everything is ready – you have an idea, you made a great business plan, and you’re beyond excited to set your site up.
+It seems that everything is ready – you have an idea, you made a great business plan, and you're beyond excited to set your site up.
 Picking the wrong CMS platform is a very common mistake.
-Your content management system has to offer the features that are vital to your actions.
-More to that, it may turn out that you need to modify some processes or features.
+Your content management system has to offer vital features to your actions.
+What is more, it may turn out that you need to modify some processes or features.
 The worst scenario is that you find out that you have to migrate to another platform – which translates to high costs in terms of time and budget.
-Remember – e-commerce is more than a transaction, it’s an interaction.
+Remember – e-commerce is more than a transaction.
+It's an interaction.
 You are establishing a relationship between your business and your customers.
 The right CMS is the first step to your success.
-Here’s a shot-list of factors you should consider before choosing your platform:
+Here's a short list of factors you should consider before choosing your platform:

 – Your budget for CMS;